antononcube/Raku-Text-Plot/README-work.md

 ## TODO

+- [ ] Plotting a list of two-element lists.

 - [ ] Make the axes ticks to be on the left.

    - It was just much easier to put them on the right.